 Once you've selected the types you want to grow and tend, make sure you have the tools to do it.
 A small shovel or spade will be adequate for most planting.
 Herbs don't require a large hole when planted from cuttings, and seeds are sown very near the surface.
 A spike or fork will be useful for aerating compacted soil, especially for new seeds.
 Herbs like good drainage.

-Though they require it only rarely, if you want to optimize your herbs occasional pruning is helpful.
+Though they require it only rarely if you want to optimize your herbs occasional pruning is helpful.
 That means a pair of pruning shears is a must.
 Ordinary scissors have their uses in the garden - cutting twine, snipping small stems and so forth.
-But, a pair of sharp pruning shears is essential for trimming those thicker stems and other tasks.
+But, a pair of sharp pruning shears are essential for trimming those thicker stems and other tasks.

-Depending on your arrangements a good watering can may be helpful.
-Some just pour water out a one inch opening.
+Depending on your arrangements a good watering can be helpful.
+Some just pour water out a one-inch opening.
 That's great for some plants, but herbs require less water and one of the most common mistakes is overwatering.
 The type with a series of small holes will make it easier to control the amount given.

 A wheelbarrow is handy for transporting those container-started plants to the garden for transplanting.
 You may also find it handy for carting away weeds that have gotten out of hand.
-It's much easier to toss them into the wheelbarrow, then roll it away for bagging or dispersal, than to pick them off the ground when you're done.
+It's much easier to toss them into the wheelbarrow then roll that away for bagging or dispersal than to pick them off the ground when you're done.
 That also helps minimize re-seeding.